 Dr. Chuck West is a forage ecophysiologist concentrating on water relations, nitrogen dynamics, plant-microbial symbioses in forage species, and grass growth modeling in pasture systems.
 He has extensive experience with switchgrass as a bioenergy crop, and has worked in Morocco, Bolivia, France, and New Zealand of forage projects.
 Dr. West was on the agronomy faculty at the University of Arkansas for 28 years before joining Texas Tech University in 2012 to lead plant and soil science aimed at sustainable land and water use in the High Plains.Read More

-Dr. Berhe is a postdoctoral research associate at Kansas State University.
+Dr. Araya Berhe is a postdoctoral research associate at Kansas State University.
 His area of specialization is on application of agro-meteorological techniques and crop modeling for improving water productivities and reducing drought risk.
-Currently his research focuses on developing water limited cropping systems, improving irrigation water management, developing optimal irrigation water strategy and developing climate smart adaptation strategy.
+Currently his research focuses on application of crop modeling techniques for developing water limited cropping systems, improving irrigation water management and evaluating impacts of climate change and adaptation strategy.

 Dr. Cano is a post-doctoral research associate working in the department of Plant and Soil Science at Texas Tech University and USDA-ARS, Lubbock.
 Her research is focused on improving water use efficiency and soil health/quality by identifying better management practices which conserve water while keeping an effective crop yield.
 Through her work in science, she is interested in sustaining our resources and the natural environment for future generations.